 |Excess Rent paid over 10% of the annual salary||Rs 1.80 lakh [(Rs12,00*12)-(10%*Rs 30,000*12)](Lowest Amount)|

 The least amount is mentioned in the above table which says that the amount above Rs 1.08 lakh is exempted from the tax.
 Rest of the amount received will be taxable.
 Hence, Rs 72 Thousand (Rs 1.80 lakh minus Rs 1.08 lakh) will be taxed depending on your income slab.

 To avoid more of the TDS getting deduced from your salary, you need to provide your employer with the rent agreement and the rent receipts.
 If your annual rent payment is above Rs 1 lakh, then you are required to present your landlord’s PAN also to your employer.

 However, if you have forgotten to submit your rent receipts/rent agreement to your employer, then you can claim for the benefits at the time of filing your Income Tax returns.
 Therefore it is always advised to keep the rent payment and proof receipts as you can any time be asked by the Income Tax department to provide it to authenticate your claim.

 Special Cases when you can Claim for HRA:

 If you Pay Rent to your parents

-If you are stay with your parents and pay a monthly rent to them, then you are eligible to claim the tax-exemption on the House Rent Allowance.
-Experts also suggest that it is often advisable to have documental evidence in the form of rent receipts, financial transactions and rental agreement to avoid the rejection of claim by the tax department.
+If you are staying with your parents and pay monthly rent to them, then you are eligible to claim the tax-exemption on the House Rent Allowance.
+Experts also suggest that it is often advisable to have documental evidence in the form of rent receipts, financial transactions and rental agreement to avoid the rejection of the claim by the tax department.
 There have been certain cases where the Income Tax department has rejected the claims because of no genuine transactions proofs.